Ultraviolet Radiation and Health

 Sun Safety Tips for Children

-Children are at a higher risk of suffering UV damage than adults, and therefore require special protection.
-To enjoy fun in the sun with children, parents / carers should bear in mind the following tips:
+Children are at a higher risk of UV damage than adults, and therefore require special protection.
+To enjoy the sunshine with them, parents/carers should consider the following tips: